 Port Meadow is a large open space in the north and west of Oxford.
 The River Thames flows through the heart of this ancient area of grazing land, still used

-Christ Church Meadow is open to the public all year round.
-This open space in the heart of Oxford is an ideal choice for recreation.
-The lower sections of the
+Christ Church Meadow, in Oxford, is open to the public all year round.
+This open space in the heart of the city is an ideal choice for wandering, picnicking, or